 Mexican Omelette with Chorizo

-- 2 tsp butter, divided
+- 2 teaspoons butter divided

-- 4 eggs
+- 4 large eggs

-- 2 Tbs milk
+- 2 Tablespoons reduced fat milk

 - salt and pepper

 - Fold one side in over the cheese, then fold the other side over (like folding a letter).
 Remove from pan and place on a plate - the heat from the egg will melt the cheese and prevent the egg from overcooking.

 - Repeat the process with the remaining ingredients to make the second omelet.

 This post was updated with new photos in August 2021.
 Here are the original photos from 2009!

 Better with some pepper jack cheese; or make it spanish with some Manchego.
 Manchego and Chorizo is an amazing pair